symfony-cmf/symfony-cmf-docs/bundles/routing/configuration.rst

 **********************

 **type**: ``boolean`` **default**: ``true``

-.. versionadded:: 1.3
-    This configuration option was introduced in RoutingBundle 1.3.

 The bundle comes with an initializer that creates the necessary nodes for all ``route_basepaths`` roots to exist automatically when initializing the